nebnamwen/buttonbox_c/README.txt

-ButtonBox is a simple digital synthesizer with a configurable keyboard interface.
+ButtonBox is a simple digital synthesizer with a configurable keyboard interface and modular software-defined intruments.

 ButtonBox is implemented in C by Benjamin Newman and is free to use and modify.
 Source code can be found at https://github.com/nebnamwen/buttonbox_c